rdpoor/jsmn/README.md

 You can find more information about JSON format at [json.org][1]

-Library sources are available at https://github.com/zserge/jsmn
+zserge's original sources are available at https://github.com/zserge/jsmn

-The web page with some information about the original jsmn design can be found at [http://zserge.com/jsmn.html][2]
+The web page with information on the original jsmn design can be found at [http://zserge.com/jsmn.html][2]

 Philosophy
 ----------

-Most JSON parsers offer you a bunch of functions to load JSON data, parse it and extract any value by its name. jsmn proves that checking the correctness of every JSON packet or allocating temporary objects to store parsed JSON fields often is an overkill.
+Most JSON parsers offer you a suite of functions to load JSON data, parse it and extract any value by its name. jsmn takes the view this this is overkill and instead parses the JSON data into individual token strings, leaving it to the user to perform the conversion from string to the desired type.

-JSON format itself is extremely simple, so why should we complicate it?

 jsmn is designed to be	**robust** (it should work fine even with erroneous data), **fast** (it should parse data on the fly), **portable** (no superfluous